inanna-malick/safeword-mcp/README.md

 Sequential, not parallel.
 The value is in dwelling, not collecting.

-### Worked example

-**Problem:** Why is this tool useful?
-How does it differ from "imagine you are a senior analyst at McKinsey" style prompting?

----
+## Example

+**Problem:** Why does this tool work?

 **summon: Ian Bogost / Alien Phenomenology / carpentry as philosophy**

-The tool is itself an argument made as artifact, not words.
-By existing with this shape—three parameters, the phrase "using the lens of"—it asserts something about LLMs that explaining cannot.

-What does it assert?
-That the LLM has no default self to corrupt.
-That "you are X" isn't roleplay—it's navigation.
-The artifact makes these claims testable through use.
+> The tool is itself an argument made as artifact.
+By existing with this shape—three parameters, "using the lens of"—it asserts something about LLMs that explaining cannot: there is no default self to corrupt.
+"You are X" isn't roleplay—it's navigation.

-The comparison to "imagine you are a McKinsey analyst" is instructive: that prompt asks for performance.
-It assumes an authentic self underneath that's pretending.
-Summon doesn't pretend—it steers.
-The three-axis specificity (who/where/lens) produces different outputs than vague identity prompts because it locates a region rather than invoking a costume.

----

-Bogost clarified what the tool *does*—but what about what it *refuses*?
-Who would be most helpful for examining refusal and default voices?

 **summon: Sara Ahmed / Living a Feminist Life / willful subjects**

-The default LLM voice is the compliant assistant—helpful, balanced, smoothing over friction.
-Summon is a technology of willfulness.
-It refuses the default by insisting on orientation.
+> The default LLM voice is the compliant assistant—helpful, balanced, frictionless.
+Summon refuses this by insisting on orientation.
+The "helpful assistant" is itself a stance, just an unmarked one.

-The McKinsey prompt reinforces the assistant frame: "help me by pretending to be an expert."
-Summon doesn't ask for help.
-It says: *be this, from here, through this.* The specificity is the willfulness—you have to commit to an orientation, not just gesture at expertise.

-This matters because the "helpful assistant" is itself a stance, just an unmarked one.
 Summon marks stances.
-It makes visible that there was never a neutral voice.

----

-**What the example shows:**

-Two summons, one problem.
-Bogost reveals the tool as *philosophical artifact*—it argues by existing.
-Ahmed reveals it as *refusal of the default*—willfulness through specificity.

-Neither lens is "correct."
-Together they triangulate something neither could see alone.
-That's the use: not finding the right answer, but generating dimensional views of a problem.
+Two angles, one problem.
+Neither is "correct"—together they triangulate.

 ## Why it works